Partner

 ZDostart@SDLaw.com

-Zach was a National All-American lacrosse player, played collegiate lacrosse at Cal Poly, and authored a book that was donated to charities throughout the world.
-Zach enjoys giving back to the lacrosse community, United States military veterans, and civil rights organizations.
+A National All-American collegiate lacrosse player, Zach authored a book donated to charities worldwide and remains active in supporting the lacrosse community, U.S. military veterans, and civil rights organizations.